gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question-listing routing

-To accept search keyword as "keyword" URL parameter, add "/?keyword" to "url" field of the routing information.
+To accept search keyword as "keyword" URL parameter, add "/?keyword" to the "url" field of the routing information.

 client/app/questionsIndex/questionsIndex.js